funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """""""""""""""""""""""""

-    Activates or disables the generation of the unified results file instead of the splitted one.
+    Activates or disables the generation of the unified results file instead of the splitted output in individual subfolder under :code:`output/`.

     **Default value:** :code:`True`